AFP identifies suspects behind Medibank data breach

-Australian Federal Police Commissioner Reece Kershaw provides a statement to media on the Medibank suspects Source: AAP / LUKAS COCH
+Australian Federal Police Commissioner Reece Kershaw provides a statement to media at the Australian Federal Police (AFP) Headquarters in Canberra, Friday, November 11, 2022.
+Medibank has confirmed details of almost 500,000 health claims have been stolen, along with personal information, after the group hacked into its system last month.
+(AAP Image/Lukas Coch) NO ARCHIVING Source: AAP / LUKAS COCH/AAPIMAGE

 By Lin Evlin, Claire Slattery

 It has been revealed that Russian cyber criminals are responsible for the devastating data hack on insurance company Medibank.
-The Prime Minister is warning the country where the attacks come from also needs to be held to account.
-The relevation comes after the hackers released a third wave of highly sensitive personal information today - linked to alcohol treatment.
+The revelation comes after the hackers released a third wave of highly sensitive personal information - linked to alcohol treatment.

 By Lin Evlin, Claire Slattery